A step back in time.

 Through the secret portal is a dimly lit room lined in brick and leafy wallpaper—think hipster watering hole in Havana—where diners, mostly tech millennials, enjoy chef Nick Ronan’s California-fied pintxos.
 The seared pulpo, a thick tentacle served with hummus and fingerling potatoes, is satisfyingly tender—a feat all its own.
 Lamb chops are well-seasoned, juicy and grilled to a perfect midrare, though the accompanying avocado and pistachio pesto hardly enhances the flavor profile for which lamb is universally loved.
 The pesto is to the lamb what the pawn-shop gimmick is to the actual restaurant: As expendable as a pair of dime-store sunglasses.
 993 Mission St. (Near Sixth Street), 415.874.8041 thepawnshopsf.com

-Photography Courtesy Of: Photo Courtesy of The Pawn Shop
+Photography by: Photo Courtesy of The Pawn Shop